kostenkovv/Falafel/README.md

 Want to know the method I use most often?
 If it’s just for me, I’ll pan fry.
 It uses less oil but is still super crispy on the outside.
 If it’s for a party or guests, I love the balls.
 They’re the perfect finger food!

-How to cook falafel three different ways, deep fried, pan fried and baked.

 **HOW TO SERVE FALAFEL**